oakes/java-assignments/curriculum/week1.md

   * Context of Java's birth in the 90's
   * How it works (bytecode, VM, etc)
 * Intro to Java
-  * Create HelloWorld IntelliJ project inside this repository
+  * Create HelloWorld IntelliJ project
   * Start the REPL
     * Tools -> Start JREPL
   * Scalar variables